dsmiller95/dsmiller95.github.io/content TODO/2024-04-25-tdd-grid-games/index.md

 I've built a couple grid-based games during game jams at this point.
 They are a delight to work with due to the simplicity of the domain.
 Because every object has an exact location, then interactions between objects can be precisely defined.
 And the state of the world can be easily represented and/or stored in something akin to a 2 or 3D array.

 First, I will talk through what my ideal test case should look like.
-Then, I'll go through the steps needed to attach that test case to a grid-based game.
+Then, I'll go through the steps needed to attach that test case to a grid-based game, and best practices to build games which work with this technique.
 These techniques have emerged during my development of grid-based games, for example: TODO link to gobbies and disconnect.

 # The Goal